The History of The Russian Tea Room

 To maintain its elegant ambiance, The Russian Tea Room enforces a dress code.
 Smart casual attire is required, with jackets preferred for gentlemen.
 This dress code ensures that all guests can enjoy a refined and sophisticated dining experience.

 The Russian Tea Room is the perfect venue for special events and celebrations.
-Whether you’re planning a wedding, anniversary, or corporate event, the restaurant’s private dining rooms and attentive staff will ensure that your occasion is truly memorable.
+Whether you’re planning a wedding reception, anniversary, or corporate event, the restaurant’s private dining rooms and attentive staff will ensure that your occasion is truly memorable.
 Customized menus and event planning services are available to cater to your specific needs.
+The venue is also popular for hosting tea party NYC events, offering a unique and elegant setting for celebrations.

 Conclusion